ksanjeeb/xlflow/README.md

-# xlFlow - A Node-Based Editor
+# XlFlow - A Node-Based Editor

 ## Overview